ravisagar100/pega/README.md

 helm repo add bitnami https://charts.bitnami.com/bitnami helm install my-kafka bitnami/kafka
 ```
-Once you deploy external kafka you can populate the external kafka bootstrapServer URL and then bootstrap in the values.yaml file used for Pega Deployment for Stream service.
+After you deploy a Kafka service in your organization, you can populate the service's Kafka bootstrapServer URL.
+You configure the bootstrap URL in the Pega values.yaml file in the Stream (externalized Kafka service) settings
+section to establish connectivity between Pega and your Kafka cluster as shown in the following example .
-In the below example "my-kafka" is the release name and "mypega" is the namespace where the kafka is deployed, replace with the correct namespace as per your kafka deployment in kubernetes namespace
+In the example, in the bootstrapServer parameter, "my-kafka" is the release name and "mypega" is the namespace of the Pega deployment.
+For your deployment, replace this general example with the specific release name and namespace.
+When your deployment starts it connects to your Kafka service.

 ```
 # Stream (externalized Kafka service) settings.